lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/introduction.rst

-difference between conventional and reactive force fields, this tutorial is divided into two parts: in the first part, a conventional molecular force field (called OPLS-AA :cite:`jorgensenDevelopmentTestingOPLS1996`) is used and the form of the bonded potential ensure that the bonds between the atoms of the CNT are unbreakable.
-In the second part, a reactive force field (called AIREBO :cite:`stuart2000reactive`) is used, which allows chemical bonds to break under large strain.
+difference between conventional and reactive force fields, this tutorial is divided into two parts: in the first part, a conventional molecular force field (called OPLS-AA :cite:`jorgensenDevelopmentTestingOPLS1996`) is used and the functional form of the bonded potential ensures that the bonds between the atoms of the CNT are unbreakable.
+In the second part, a reactive, many-body, force field (called AIREBO :cite:`stuart2000reactive`) is used, which allows chemical bonds to break under large strain.